tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 ## When Uncertainty is Still Valuable

-However, when it comes to how things will happen in the future, I believe that the Lord often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
+However, when it comes to how things will happen in the future, I've come to believe that the Lord often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
 Desiring that the future be revealed to us "up front" can easily become a stipulation on our continued faithful action.
 This is, ironically, a mindset of doubt:

 > [W]hen people doubt their beliefs, they often suspend their commitment to
 > commandments and covenants while waiting for answers.
 The doubter’s posture is